-Get XML request Example
+Get XML Example

 An example of a server response to our XML GET request: